Shreyas-BalajiN/Projects/README.md

-A Javascript code that calculates SGPA by takig marks as input
+A Javascript project that calculates SGPA by taking marks as input